Yasashari/C4-contest/maia11.md

 ## Recommended Mitigation Steps

-User if else block & if the time period is within the 1st Tuesday (UTC+0) of the month return balanceOf[user] & else return 0.
+Use if-else block & if the time period is within the 1st Tuesday (UTC+0) of the month return balanceOf[user] & else return 0.

 For more information: https://blog.openzeppelin.com/pods-finance-ethereum-volatility-vault-audit-2#non-standard-erc-4626-vault-functionality